Why Some Air Purifier Technologies Are More Harmful Than Helpful

 Smart Devices: More Gimmick Than Game-Changer

 It seems like everything is trying to take up space on your wifi.
-From big appliances like ovens and refrigerators to small devices like air purifiers, it’s trendy to design a smart appliance.
+From big appliances like ovens and refrigerators to small smart devices like air purifiers, it’s trendy to design a smart appliance.

 While the idea of controlling your air purifier from your phone may seem convenient, the reality is often far less impressive.
 Smart features add unnecessary complexity and cost to air purifiers without significantly improving their performance.